Woman suffering from stress

 #2: Get proper sleep.
 Many people struggle with sleep when traveling, but it is important to stick with your sleep routine when away from home.
 Every road warrior has a different way to battle jet lag – for me, a nap and some exercise generally do the trick.
 Once your body has adjusted, you can compensate for early mornings or late nights with a nap when needed.
 I also try to “stay in my time zone” when traveling domestically, meaning go to bed and get up on the same schedule as home.
 This technique works best when traveling west for short periods.
 For example: If you live on the East Coast and are visiting California, 6am Eastern is 3am Pacific.
 You can sleep in an hour and take advantage of the “early” morning to knock out some work or get in a workout.
 By the time the locals awaken, you’re ready to go!
 Of course, you’ll also be ready for bed shortly after dinner but, if you’re staying for a while, you can adjust a little each day and stay up a bit later.

-See also #Travel140: Use Airplane Mode to Save
+See also #Travel140: One Key to Better Seats

 #3: Get proper exercise.
 Yes, a five mile walk through Disneyland counts!
 No, a lap around the buffet table does not.
 At home or away, regular exercise is one of the very best ways to beat stress, and it has great side benefits, such as greater stamina, better immunity, and lower risk of all those things stress contributes to.
 It’s best to get into a gym, but any exercise helps, especially if you’re spending a lot of time in planes, trains, and automobiles.
 When you get to the hotel, try one our favorite travel workouts: